sheyman/docs-barbican/api-docs/api-operations/quotas-operations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes the Quota API operations for Rackspace Cloud Keep:
+This section describes the Quota API operations for |product name|:

 .. include:: methods/get-get-v1-project-quotas.rst